zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

 * IPv6

-  * IPv6 header compresson, which is part of the 6LoWPAN support
+  * IPv6 header compression, which is part of the 6LoWPAN support

 * UDP
 * IPv4